openconfig/featureprofiles/feature/security/gnsi/certz/client_certificates/README.md

 ### DUT service setup

-Configure the DUT to enable the following services (that are using gRPC) are up and user mTLS for authentication:
+Configure the DUT to enable the following services (that are using gRPC) are up and using mTLS for authentication:

 * gNMI
 * gNOI